-Although I am always impressed by super happy and intrinsically cheery folks, especially those who seem to wake up naturally in that state, I admit I am not one of them on a daily continuum.
-It remains a work in progress for me.
+Although I am always impressed by super happy and cheery folks, especially those who seem to wake up naturally in that state, I admit that sometimes they create pressure for others.

-The takeaway?
-Sometimes it’s okay to not be okay.
-My ultimate daily goal is to become a happy and effervescent person, bubbling over with joy.
-However, I’ve learned to give myself permission on days when I miss the mark.
-The process of becoming a truly and consistently happy person begins with acceptance of self.
-Knowing you are fearfully and wonderfully made, even sans a brilliant smile.
+I’ve learned to give myself permission on days when I miss the mark.
+The process of becoming a truly and consistently happy person begins with acceptance of self, however that may be right now.

 When you see others not embracing holiday cheer, please remember it’s okay and so are they.